-This article will show you how to create an Erasure Code Pool in the ceph dashboard, along with the Erasure Code Profile for the pool to use.
+This article will outline how to create an Erasure Code Pool in the Ceph Dashboard along with configuring the Erasure Code Profile necessary for the pool to use.

 - An existing ceph cluster

 - Ceph Filesystem configured on your existing ceph cluster**

 **If the Erasure Code pool is to be used for RBD storage only, you do not need the ceph filesystem up and running on your cluster.

 1. Go to your ceph dashboard and go to the “Pools” section